TinyGiantDigital/ti.urbanairship/README.md

 This is the UrbanAirship Module for Titanium.

-*Direct copy of Appceleeators module, with the inclusion of pathch #13 from Hannesmann* https://github.com/hansemannn/ti.urbanairship.git
+*Direct copy of Appcelerators module, with the inclusion of patch #13 from Hansemannn* https://github.com/hansemannn/ti.urbanairship.git